 Legal cases with fixed pricing, standardized processes, and firm timelines

 This is an Act which came into force in the year 1947.
-The objective of the act was to promote industrial peace by facilitating investigation and settlement of industrial disputes through negotiation.
-It is a labour legislation to protect the workmen against victimisation by employers and to ensure social justice to both employers and employees.
+The objective of the act was to promote industrial peace by facilitating the investigation and settlement of industrial disputes through negotiation.
+It is labor legislation to protect the workmen against victimization by employers and to ensure social justice to both employers and employees.
 The unique object of the Act is to promote collective bargaining and to maintain a peaceful atmosphere in industries by avoiding illegal strikes and lockouts.
 It also has provisions for regulation of retrenchment and lay-off.

 To start off, let us look at how the act defines the concept of Lay-off.
 The term ‘lay-off’ has been defined as the failure, refusal or inability of an employer on account of the shortage of coal, power or raw materials or the accumulation of stocks or the breakdown of machinery or natural calamity or for any other unconnected reason to give employment to a workman whose name is borne on the muster rolls of his industrial establishment and who has not been retrenched.

 Essentially, a lay-off is a condition where the employers are constrained to deny work to their workforce owing to conditions that bring forth a temporary inability to keep their business going.
 The said case scenario can happen only in a continuing establishment.

 Essentials: The conditions where Lay-off could be brought into play are:

 There has to be a failure, refusal or inability of an employer